 Securing Permissions (hourly work) includes:

-- research to determine who owns the copyright over the content you would like to use
+- research to determine who owns the copyright or trademark over the content you would like to use

 - determining what information they require to consider granting you permission to use their content

-- reaching out to the copyright owners to request permissions
+- reaching out to the copyright or trademark owners to request permissions

 Fill out the inquiry form below and we will send you a cost estimate of your project.
 We usually recommend purchasing a $49 basic permissions consultation (click here) before taking this step.
 This consultation will provide you guidelines that will help reduce the cost of any additional evaluation of individual citations and securing permissions services you might need.

-Disclaimer: We are not copyright attorneys, and we cannot guarantee that our advice will prevent you from being sued for using someone else's copyrighted content.
-For legal advice about your copyright decisions, please contact an attorney.
+Disclaimer: We are not intellectual property attorneys, and we cannot guarantee that our advice will prevent you from being sued for using someone else's copyrighted or trademarked content.
+For legal advice about these intellectual property issues, please contact an attorney.

 Permissions Consulting Testimonials